 Spend two-days in Redwoods National and State Parks in northern California, exploring groves of earthly giants.
 Experience the awe-inspiring trees, among the world’s largest as well as other coastal highlights with this weekend-sized itinerary.
-This is also a great add-on to this Oregon road trip itinerary.
+This Californian Redwood Forest road trip is also a great add-on to the Oregon road trip itinerary here.

 Full Disclosure: I may earn compensation for my endorsement, recommendation, testimonial, and/or link to any products or services from this website.
 I only recommend products/services that I use and love, therefore feel comfortable recommending.